d12frosted/elpa-mirror/gnu/denote-readme.txt

   `denote-directory' or one of its subdirectories.
 No other file is recognised.

-  The following sections delve into the details.
+  The following sections delve into the details ([Why are some Org links opening outside Emacs?]).

+[Why are some Org links opening outside Emacs?]
+See section 23.9

 7.1 Adding a single link
 ────────────────────────